Maryland Heritage Area Management Entities

 Grants for Management Entities

 Management Grants.
 Grants for up to $100,000, with a required one-to-one match, are available to support the operations of a Heritage Area management entity.
-Eligible activities can include salary and benefits for staff and employer taxes; contracted services; printing; postage; telephone; website maintenance; staff training and conferences; expenses of workshops and training hosted by the CHA; equipment purchase, lease, installation or maintenance; software purchase, lease, updates; utility costs; travel and transportation costs; qualifying memberships and dues; fundraising and development activities; insurance; audits; and general office supplies.
+Eligible activities can include salary and benefits for staff and employer taxes; contracted services; printing; postage; telephone; website maintenance; staff training and conferences; expenses of workshops and training hosted by the Certified Heritage Area; equipment purchase, lease, installation or maintenance; software purchase, lease, updates; utility costs; travel and transportation costs; qualifying memberships and dues; fundraising and development activities; insurance; audits; and general office supplies.
 Management grant funds may not be utilized for capital, marketing or programming activities.
 See the Management Grant Guidelines for full details.

 Marketing Grants.
 Grants for up to $50,000, with a required one-to-one match, are available to the Heritage Area management entity or their partner Destination Marketing Organization(s), to support the marketing of Heritage Area-wide products, advertising and promotion.
 Marketing grant funds may not be utilized for the marketing of individual sites or activities.
 See the Marketing Grant Guidelines for full details.